 A certification image displayed in an email signature can establish credibility instantly, but there has to be a compelling reason to use one.
 So, which ones should you include?

 Corporate certifications often provide value, but they need to be managed and leveraged correctly.
 Putting individual achievements on email provides employees the opportunity to make a strong statement about their expertise as well as provide them with a great morale boost.
-A lot of professional certifications are expensive and not promoting them means you’re not getting their full value or leveraging the positive image they can create.
+A lot of professional certifications are expensive and not promoting them means you’re not getting their full value.

 At the same time, you don’t want to let your users add anything they want.
 The certification has to be relevant to your company.
 An employee may have completed a marathon and won an award, but should they really be promoting that in their email signature?